 Across the country, rates have started to increase as carriers work to get their drivers home for family celebrations.
 If shippers just need to get freight out of the warehouse, but have a flexible delivery window, allowing the carrier to pick the load and hold until after the holiday could result in savings.

 Want to know what freight is moving for in your market?
 Sign up for free if you’re a shipper.
+Or, request a demo.

 Already ship with us?
 Simply log in to access Shipper Platform and see your regional market insights.

 Carriers – Interested in a hassle-free experience, automated detention, free quick pay, and unique offerings such as Request-A-Load?
 Sign up or call us at 206-202-5645.